-- status as a full-time faculty member, or an affiliated faculty member (Step 3 or above);
+- Status as a full-time faculty member, or an affiliated faculty member (Step 2 or above);

-- willingness to submit an Impact Statement regarding the outcomes, successes, and challenges of implementing the pedagogical plan of action fellows develop.
+- Willingness to submit an Impact Statement regarding the outcomes, successes, and challenges of implementing the pedagogical plan of action fellows develop; and

 The strength and value of cohort-based programs, in part, is derived from having a group of individuals whose backgrounds, interests, and perspectives are diverse, especially when those qualities work in complimentary ways that promote dialog and growth.
 As such, Statement reviewers will consider the following factors when constructing each year’s cohort:

 - Thoughtfulness of responses to Statement of Interest prompts, including the clarity of the proposed pedagogical goals;